UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 Name: mfr, Length: 77, dtype: object
 ```

 We can see additional information at the bottom.
-The axis labelled
+The series labelled
 `mfr`, the length equal to 77 and the `dtype`: object.

 Notes: Script here